 Pastaio Via Corta (Gloucester)

 Dare Bottleshop & Provisions (Lenox)

 Sign up for news & updates!

 Giannoni Selections is a wine importing company based in Massachusetts.
-We source, import, and distribute the highest quality organic/biodynamic wines to restaurants and retailers in Massachusetts.
-Our pursuit of top, non-interventionist wine began over a decade ago through extensive tasting, travel, and internship.
+We source, directly import, and distribute the highest quality organic/biodynamic wines to restaurants and retailers in Massachusetts.
+Our pursuit of top, non-interventionist wine began over two decades ago through extensive tasting, travel, and internship.

 74 Bromfield St.

 +39 334 932 9039